Window insulation film: Applications

-"Low-E" glass was introduced to the North American residential building market in the 1980s by a collaboration between Rob Hammon, now with BIRAenergy, and Wade Martin, a windshield glass manufacturer.
+"Low-E" glass was introduced to the North American residential market in the 1980s through a collaboration between Rob Hammon (now with BIRAenergy) and Wade Martin, a windshield glass manufacturer.

-Solar control film is an effective way to control excessive sunshine during the summer months.

-Convection control film is often used in winter when the outgoing heat flow is more important, especially for single-glazed windows where the temperature difference is often sufficient to cause condensation.
+Solar control film helps reduce excessive sunlight during summer.
+Convection control film is commonly used in winter to limit heat loss, particularly in single-glazed windows where the temperature difference is often sufficient to cause condensation.